redtexts/texts/gorter_1920_open_letter_to_lenin.md

 And as through the war, the crisis and the revolution, all social and political questions have come to be connected in practice with the question of the revolution, these classes in Western Europe stand together in all questions, and in opposition to the proletariat.

-In a word, the trust, the monopoly, the big banks, imperialism, the war, the revolution, have in practice riveted together into one class all the West-European big and petty bourgeois and peasant parties against the workers [(23)][notes].
+In a word, the trust, the monopoly, the big banks, imperialism, the war, the revolution, have in practice riveted together into one class all the West-European big and petty bourgeois and peasant parties against the workers^[We Dutchmen know this only too well.
+We have seen the “rifts” disappear before our eyes, in our small, but, through our colonies, highly imperialist country.
+With us there are no longer demo­cratic, Christian, or other parties.
+Even the Dutch can judge this better than a Russian, who, I regret to say, seems to judge West­ern Europe after Russia.].

 Theoretically and practically, therefore, this is an established fact.
 In the revolution in Western Europe and especially in England and Germany, there are no "rifts" of any considerable importance between these classes.